DiseaseTranscriptomicsLab/markeR/README.md

 framework to compute differential gene expression statistics from raw count data.
 This function is highly flexible and supports several modes of operation depending on the user’s experimental design.
-In the examples below, we illustrate three common scenarios:
+In the examples below, we illustrate two common scenarios:

 - **Automatic Design Matrix with Contrasts:** In the first example, the design matrix is built automatically from the metadata using a specified variable (here, `"Condition"`).
-A contrast (in this case, "`Senescent - Proliferative"`) is then applied to extract the differential expression statistics between the two conditions.
-This is ideal when you have a simple design and want to quickly compute contrasts without manually creating the design matrix.
--   **Custom Model Formula with Coefficient Extraction:** The second example demonstrates how to supply a custom model formula (e.g., `~Condition`) directly to the function.
-This allows you to have fine control over the design, and you can specify which coefficients you want to extract from the fitted model.
-This approach is particularly useful for more complex designs or when you wish to extract multiple statistics from a single model.
-You can leave the parameter `"Contrast"` as `NULL`, and the function will return all coefficients (i.e. not performing any contrasts).
+The user must explicitly define the comparisons of interest based on the levels of this variable (e.g., `Senescent - Proliferative`).
+Internally, this approach fits a linear model without an intercept, enabling the user to define contrasts between the levels.
+This is ideal for simpler experimental designs, where quick comparison between predefined groups is desired without manually specifying the full model matrix.
--   **Providing an Externally Constructed Design Matrix:** In the third example, you create the design matrix externally using`model.matrix()` (for instance, with no intercept using `~0 + Condition`).
-By supplying this design matrix directly to `calculateDE`, you have full control over its construction.
-A contrast is then applied to obtain the desired differential expression results.
-This method is recommended when you require complete customization of the design matrix or when you have pre-processed your design externally.
-You can leave the parameter `"Contrast"` as `NULL`, and the function will return all possible coefficients based on your design matrix alone.
+- **Providing an Externally Constructed Design Matrix:** In the second example, the user manually creates the design matrix (e.g., using `model.matrix(~ 0 + Condition)` for a no-intercept model) and provides it directly to `calculateDE`.
+This gives full control over how the design is specified, including complex experimental setups or custom encodings.
+Multiple contrasts can be defined later, based on this matrix, to extract specific comparisons of interest, using the `Contrast` parameter.
+If this parameter is left as `NULL`, the function will return results for all conditions (i.e. columns) defined in the design matrix.
+This approach is recommended when the user has a complex design or has already constructed the design matrix as part of a broader analysis pipeline.

 Below are the corresponding code snippets demonstrating each scenario, by answering the same question: **What are the genes differentially